Is there anything better than a warm chocolate chip Pizookie straight from the oven, with scoops of vanilla ice cream on top?

 Reheat in a 325°F oven for about 7 to 10 minutes.

-You can prep the dough and spread it into the pan, cover, and refrigerate for up to 3 days.
-Bake as the recipe instructs.
+- Prep the dough and spread it into the pan, cover, and refrigerate for up to 3 days.
+Bake as directed in the instructions below.

 - Homemade vanilla ice cream